acteng/atip-data-prep/README.md

 1. Get `england-latest.osm.pbf` from Geofabrik.
 The `split_uk_osm.sh` script above does this.
 2. Run `cd layers; ./generate_layers.py --osm_input=../england-latest.osm.pbf`
-3. Pick an arbitrary version number, and upload the files: `aws s3 cp --dry *.pmtiles s3://atip.uk/layers/v1/`
+3. Pick an arbitrary version number, and upload the files: `for x in *.pmtiles; do aws s3 cp --dry $x s3://atip.uk/layers/v1/; done`

 You can debug a PMTiles file using <https://protomaps.github.io/PMTiles>.